apache/spark/docs/sql-ref-syntax-qry-select-distribute-by.md

     ('John A', 18),
     ('Jack N', 16);

--- Reduce the number of shuffle partitions to 2 to illustrate the behaviour of `DISTRIBUTE BY`.
+-- Reduce the number of shuffle partitions to 2 to illustrate the behavior of `DISTRIBUTE BY`.
--- It's easier to see the clustering and sorting behaviour with less number of partitions.
+-- It's easier to see the clustering and sorting behavior with less number of partitions.
 SET spark.sql.shuffle.partitions = 2;

 -- Select the rows with no ordering.
 Please note that without any sort directive, the result -- of the query is not deterministic.
-It's included here to just contrast it with the -- behaviour of `DISTRIBUTE BY`.
+It's included here to just contrast it with the -- behavior of `DISTRIBUTE BY`.
 The query below produces rows where age columns are not -- clustered together.
 SELECT age, name FROM person;